 Welcome to the class page for Year 4 Eliot.
-Here you can find out everything we’ve been up to during the week, as well as what the homework tasks are.
+Here you can find out everything we’ve been up to during the week, as well as our homework tasks.

 Our teacher is Miss Marchant and our TA is Miss Tracey.